paralin/Dota2/README.md

 Dota2 is a .NET library designed as a plugin for [SteamKit](http://github.com/SteamRE/SteamKit).
 It provides a handler for the DOTA 2 game coordinator.
 The goal is to implement as much functionality of the client as possible.

-Experimental support for connecting directly to Source engine servers, as well as connecting through the Steam datagram routing network, is in development.
-All Source engine reverse engineering credit goes to [Drew Schleck](https://github.com/dschleck) and his [nora](https://github.com/dschleck/nora) project.

 ## Getting Binaries